 - Human resource managers – $113,300

 The BLS also reported that, across all fields, those with a bachelor’s degree earned $24,336 more per year than those with a high school diploma.
+The degree would put you in a position to invest in different business endeavors, so you can click here for more details.

 An Associate’s Degree Can Also Be a Worthy Investment